cltl/GRaSP/examples/history/README.md

 Note that we can also consider (and represent) the responsibility of the authorities in general as one event and that of the prince as another.
 This avoids the use of named graphs.
 Each approach has its advantages.
 The alternative will appear in future examples.

+* Picture 2 (found under examples/pictures/PerspectivesExampleWilliamShouldPrevent)

+This provides a simplified illustration about the different interpretations of what makes the Prince of Orange responsible or not.
+Both sources agree that he did not prevent the murder, but one concludes that 'he knew and can therefore not be exhonorated from his share' and the other claims that the outcome 'could not have possibly been foreseen' leading to a judgement of complete acquital.
+The image illustrates the supposition that failing to prevent makes responsible.

 The text (original in Dutch, followed by basic translations)